Why Car Insurance Companies Cancel Coverage

 Failure to maintain payments on your policy (Nonpayment of Premium)

-We cannot stress this enough: failure to pay your policy premiums is the most common reason an insurance company would cancel your policy or issue a DNR.
+We cannot stress this enough.
+Failure to pay your policy premiums is the most common reason an insurance company would cancel your policy or issue a DNR.
 Some will even take a consistent history of late payments as reason enough to issue a DNR on a policy.
 They have to assess degree of risk, and drivers who let their insurance lapse are more likely to get in an accident.

 Losing Your Driver’s License